JRBoland/JamesBoland_T1A2/readme.md

 The header section contains:
 - A **nav bar** with access to the ***about***, ***projects***, and ***contact page***.
 - An icon which acts as a home directory navigation.
 Clicking this icon will lead you back to the same page that you are greeted with when initially loading the site, animations and all.
-- A 'current place' indicator under the icon, denoted by a forward slash (/) and then the current page. eg. /about.
-The purpose of this is to mimic a directory, eg. ./JB/about
+- A 'current place' indicator under the icon, denoted by a forward slash (/) and then the current page. eg. /home on index.html.
+The purpose of this is to mimic a directory, eg. ./JB/home or ./JB/about on the about page.

    ![Header view](./readme-images/header_view.png)